jrmeier/moby-dick-interview/README.md

 Once the data file is built and the app is running, head to http://localhost:3000 to see it in action.
 Be sure to check out all the charting options!

+## Troubleshooting

+If you run `npm start` and the process completes without building the data file, run `node analyze.js` from the home directory.
+This will manually create the file.
+The you're good to run `npm start`.

 # TODOs
 Given more time, I wanted impliment a proxy server so there would be an API call, but as soon as I started, webpack and babel started to fight me so I decided to opt out.